-The purpose of an electrically assisted bicycle is to reduce the effect of your effort, either to avoid sweating when you arrive at the office or to accompany the athlete on their journey.
+The purpose of an electrically assisted bicycle is to increase the effect of your effort (with the help of the motor), either to avoid sweating when you arrive at the office or to accompany the athlete on their journey.
 To do this, there are two leading technologies that you need to know before buying an e-bike: the torque sensor and the rotation sensor.

 As their name suggests, e-bikes, or electrically assisted bicycles, assist you in pedaling to make riding rather effortless.
 But this assistance varies according to the technology used.
 The differences are felt in the purchase price and the pedaling sensation.
 Therefore, we have decided to explain effectively how these differences manifest themselves.